DumbDev69420/RustCalculator/README.md

 The Calculator works pretty simple.

-Example: 1 + 1 after entering it, it will return the anwser and exit.
+Example: 1 + 1 after entering it, it will return the anwser and loop.

 you can exit the application by either closing it or typing exit in the program